 What Borderline Personality Disorder Feels Like

-Relationships become very difficult to maintain with borderline personality disorder.
-When you have this disorder and you meet someone who expresses interest in you, someone whom you trust, you may feel inclined to eagerly jump into a relationship with that person.
-Soon, you may come to feel that person is not there for you as often or as frequently as you would actually like.
-You can easily feel betrayed, or feel that others have come to develop a negative impression of you.
-Others may tell you that the fact that a loved one is absent or inattentive likely means nothing about your individual character, but you may still feel a great deal of pain or anxiety.
-It can be difficult to put these factors all into place to realize that others do not see you as negatively as you may imagine, and you may become discouraged and say goodbye to very potentially valuable friendships.
+When a person struggles with borderline personality disorder, relationships become very difficult to maintain.
+When you have this disorder and you meet someone who expresses interest in you and is someone you trust, you may feel inclined to eagerly jump into a relationship with that person.
+Soon, that person is not there for you as often or as frequently as you would actually like.
+You feel betrayed, or sense that others have developed a negative impression of you.
+Others may tell you that a loved one’s absence or inattention means nothing about your character, but you may still feel a great deal of pain or anxiety.
+It can be difficult to put these factors all into perspective and realize that others do not see you as negatively as you may imagine.
+When this happens, you may become discouraged and say goodbye to valuable friendships.
 This pattern can lead to very unhappy feelings.

-Borderline personality disorder might lead you to define yourself as being bad or evil.
-You may even feel like you do not exist, or like it would be better if you did not exist.
-Do not let yourself accept these beliefs as fact.
-Some people who let themselves think these things for too long decide to harm themselves, get into car accidents, or binge-eat, and they deeply regret it later.
-They end up having a self-image that is worse than the one they had before they let themselves think these bad thoughts.
-If you have thoughts along those lines, immediately gather the courage to advocate for yourself to get supportive help.
+Borderline personality disorder leads those who struggle to define themselves as being bad or evil.
+You may have moments when feel like you do not exist, or like it would be better if you did not exist.
+Some people who think these thoughts for too long decide to harm themselves, get into car accidents, or binge-eat, and they deeply regret it later.
+If you have these kinds of thoughts, it’s time to reach out for help.

-Often, individuals with borderline personality disorder describe feeling empty, bored, or without meaning.
-Staying busy is a good thing, but it is not necessary to be doing something productive or entertaining all of the time in order to make life meaningful.
-Down time and alone time are healthy when they are spent thinking about good and positive things, which can also help to calm feelings of anger and keep your actions within your control when there are more people around and activities going on.
-This is a skill that takes practice, and you may need support to learn how to be happy during those times you are alone with yourself.
+Individuals with borderline personality disorder describe feeling empty or bored, and that life has no meaning.3 Staying busy is a good thing, but doing something productive or entertaining all of the time in order to make life meaningful can cause stress.
+Spending time alone thinking about good and positive things is healthy and helps calm feelings of anger.
+This skill takes practice.
+The right treatment can help you learn to be happy during times when you are alone.